Skip to main content

 How Blueprints connect to your POS

-This is the key automation.
 When you connect Square, SumUp, or Odoo, Stash imports your POS products.
-You then link each POS product to its Blueprint.
+You then link each POS product to its Blueprint (or Modifier Blueprint, for extras).
 From that point on:

 1. Customer buys a Cappuccino at the till

-4. Stash deducts 18g of beans, 150ml of milk, and 1 cup from inventory
+5. Stash deducts the components — for example, 18g of beans, 150ml of milk, and 1 cup

 Where to start

-Build Blueprints for your top-selling items first — the ones that drive the most stock movement.
-Once those are in place, the rest can wait.
+Build Blueprints for your top-selling base products first — the ones that drive the most stock movement.
+Once those are in place, layer in your Modifier Blueprints for the modifiers your customers actually use (milk swaps, extra shots, gluten-free buns).
+The rest can wait.

 Did this answer your question?